 Some of my favorite activities in Tokyo included exploring the neighborhoods at night with friends, visiting Yoyogi Park, driving a real-life Mario Kart around the city (you read that right!), and taking a cooking class.

 Whatever you do, make sure to use a rewards card that doesn’t charge foreign transaction fees.

-My personal favorites are the Chase Sapphire Reserve or the Chase Sapphire Preferred, because they earn 2 to 3 points per dollar spent on travel and dining.
+My personal favorites are the Chase Sapphire Reserve or the Chase Sapphire Preferred Card, because they earn 2 to 3 points per dollar spent on travel and dining.
 And you tend to spend a lot in these categories when you’re on vacation!

 1. Explore Tokyo’s Neighborhoods With Friends

 Walking around Tokyo’s eclectic neighborhoods was the highlight of our trip there.
 We kicked off each fun-filled night by meeting for dinner and drinks with Alfy’s high school friend who lives in Tokyo.

 We’d buy cheap alcoholic drinks at a convenience store before strolling the streets.
 I loved saving money by avoiding the expensive bars AND getting to see the city at once.
 Plus, buying drinks was an adventure in and of itself!

 One evening we stopped by Tokyo’s popular Albatross Bar & Gallery.
 It’s a cozy spot with a bohemian vibe and beautiful rooftop views.
 And the drinks weren’t priced too high either!